 In Hong Kong, prostate cancer has seen the largest increase in cancer diagnosis for men in the past 20 years.
-According to the Hong Kong Cancer Registry, prostate cancer is the third most common male cancer after colorectal cancer and lung cancer, affecting nearly 2000 men each year.
+According to the Hong Kong Cancer Registry, prostate cancer is the third most common male cancer after lung cancer and colorectal cancer, affecting over 2,500 men each year.
 Prostate cancer is the no. 4 cause of cancer deaths for men in Hong Kong.

 The prostate gland is underneath the bladder and in front of the rectum.
 Prostate cancer appears when cells in the prostate gland begin to grow out of control.
 The cancerous cells can spread to other areas of the body, causing new problems mostly in bones and lymph nodes.
 Only men have a prostate gland, which makes it one of the biggest men’s health conditions worldwide.